 In 2011, the University expanded its operations to Lebanon, Oregon, with COMP enrolling the first students at the new location.
-Western University of Health Sciences also operates patient care centers located in Pomona, Rancho Mirage, Los Angeles California, and Portland Oregon, in addition to Pet Wellness centers located in Pomona and Van Nuys, California that serve as clinical teaching sites for students.
+The University also operates patient care centers located in Pomona, Rancho Mirage, Los Angeles California, and Portland Oregon, in addition to Pet Wellness centers located in Pomona and Van Nuys, California that serve as clinical teaching sites for students.

-For the fall semester of 2019, approximately 3,830 students were enrolled in the University's nine colleges.
+For the fall semester of 2020, approximately 3,800 students were enrolled in the University's nine colleges.